tom-mcmillan/nwsl-research/docs/blog/posts/over-under-goals-prediction.md

 # Train model
 model = RandomForestClassifier(n_estimators=100)
 model.fit(X, y)

+# Make predictions
+predictions = model.predict(X_test)
 ```

 ## Conclusion

 Our model provides reliable predictions for over/under goal markets in NWSL matches, with room for improvement through additional data sources and feature engineering.
+The key insight is that team form and expected goals metrics are the strongest predictors of match totals.